 Dear Mr. Boergers:

 The January 13, 2000 Order Issuing Certificate in this proceeding (January 13 Order) authorized Transwestern to construct and operate its proposed Gallup Expansion, which will include the construction and operation of the Gallup compressor station on Transwestern's San Juan lateral.
 Enron Compression Services (ECS) will own the compressor motor and electric substation at the Gallup compressor station, and Transwestern will purchase horsepower hours from ECS to drive the compressor pursuant to a Compression Services Agreement (CSA).
-As the Commission confirmed in the January 13 Order, ECS is not a jurisdictional company.
+As the Commission observed in the January 13 Order, ECS is not a jurisdictional company.
 The Commission further stated that the compressor motor is a jurisdictional facility under the Natural Gas Act (NGA), and required, in Ordering Paragraph (E), that Transwestern restructure its relationship with ECS so that Transwestern will have sufficient control over the motor to assume regulatory responsibility for the motor's operation.
-As required by the Commission, this report will explain how Transwestern has complied with this ordering paragraph.
+As required by the Commission, this report will explain how Transwestern has complied with this condition.

-Effective February 11, 2000, Transwestern and ECS have signed an Operational Control Agreement (Control Agreement) obligating Transwestern, as of the Test Date (as defined in the CSA), to assume operational control over the compressor motor with respect to all facilities and activities that are subject to the Commission's jurisdiction under the NGA and related authorities, and to comply with all regulatory requirements applicable to the compressor motor.
-The Control Agreement defines "Operational Control" as the sole authority to take all actions affecting the compressor motor that would require prior approval of the Commission.
-Specifically, but not by way of limitation, Transwestern's Operational Control encompasses sole authority to modify the compressor motor, remove it, disable it or in any way impair its capability to provide the service required to be performed under the CSA.
-Additionally, the Control Agreement prohibits ECS from taking any action with respect to the compressor motor that is inconsistent with Transwestern's Operational Control over the motor, or ECS's obligations under the CSA -- including but not limited to ECS's obligation to maintain the compressor motor so that it will at all times during the term of the CSA provide reliable conversion of electrical energy into shaft horsepower.
+Effective February 11, 2000, Transwestern and ECS have signed an Operational Control Agreement (Control Agreement) obligating Transwestern, as of the Test Date (as defined in the CSA), to assume operational control over the motor with respect to all facilities and activities that are subject to the Commission's jurisdiction under the NGA and related authorities, and to comply with all regulatory requirements applicable to the motor.
+The Control Agreement defines "Operational Control" as the sole authority to take all actions affecting the motor that would require prior approval of the Commission.
+Specifically, but not by way of limitation, Transwestern's Operational Control encompasses sole authority to modify the motor, remove it, disable it or in any way impair its capability to provide the service required to be performed under the CSA.
+Additionally, the Control Agreement prohibits ECS from taking any action with respect to the motor that is inconsistent with Transwestern's Operational Control over the motor, or ECS's obligations under the CSA, including but not limited to ECS's obligation to maintain the motor so that it will at all times during the term of the CSA provide reliable conversion of electrical energy into shaft horsepower.
+ECS therefore will not be in a position to abandon, modify, remove or disable the motor or in any way impair the ability of Transwestern to provide jurisdictional service.

 A party's breach of its obligations under the Control Agreement will trigger the other party's right to the remedies in the CSA, including the right to terminate the CSA.
 The CSA obligates Transwestern, upon termination of the CSA, to purchase the compressor motor and related facilities from ECS and to assume all of ECS's rights and obligations under the electric supply agreements described in the CSA.